-The main result of the paper is an affirmative answer to (\mathcal{Q}) , and it can be roughly stated as follows (see Theorem 3.5 for the precise statement).
+The main result of the paper answers affirmatively to question (\mathcal{Q}) , by identifying a type of singularity with the property described in question (\mathcal{Q}') .
+The result can be roughly stated as follows (see Theorem 3.5 for the precise statement).